Should Nuclear Devices Be Used to Stop Asteroids?

 16 July 2015

-This article assesses the merits of using nuclear weapons to stop asteroids from hitting Earth.
+This article assesses the merits of using nuclear explosives to stop asteroids from hitting Earth.

 The article begins as follows: